How much do Australian Private Schools Cost?

 Private school tuition fees vary considerably across Australia; however you may expect to pay anywhere between $18,000 and $41,000 for a Year 12 day student attending an established, well regarded metropolitan private school in 2020 - with boarding fees in addition.
 Most schools do, however, provide a discount of some form for families where multiple children attend the same school.

 To provide some additional detail, the table below provides an indication of school fees payable at some well-known colleges across Australia for Year 12 students.
 These are generally prestigious schools and their fees are at the very top end of the range - Catholic schools are usually appreciably less expensive.
-The table will be updated as schools announce fee levels for 2020; Sydney schools, particularly the more expensive, often dont announce until the start of the academic years.
 The table illustrates that fees charged in both Melbourne and Sydney are now basically comparable and remain ahead of other mainland state capitals, although the difference is narrowing.

 The trend over recent years has been for the increase in private school fees to significantly exceed wage and wider inflation; with compound increases of over 5-6% being common among better known schools over the last decade, effectively doubling the cost of private education every ten years.
 That trend has abated over the last few years and fees should now plateau or reduce in real terms given the Covid 19 pandemic.
 Schools will however suffer because of entrenched high fixed costs and we expect significant consolidation over the next two years.

 Note that there does seem to be a very clear and direct relationship between the absolute level of fees and the apparent unwillingness of some schools to make them public.
 We believe that a school's acceptance of any level of public funding should be contingent on a minimum level of transparency, including fees charged and their enrolment policies.

 Selected Private School Fees (AUD) across Australia: Year 12, 2020